gfinol/elastic-exploration/README.md

 mvn package shade:shade lambda:deploy-lambda -DskipTests
 ```

+### Crucial's configuration

+Fill in the [Config.java](src/main/java/eu/cloudbutton/config/Config.java) file.
+There are two things that need to be filled in:

+- Region where the function is deployed.
+Example: `Regions.EU_WEST_1`
+- Function name with the format: `<functionName>-<functionNameSuffix>`.

+This configuration is used to invoke the functions.

 ## How to build the project
 This project uses Maven as a build tool.
 To build the project, run the following command: